 It’s raining, it’s pouring and the day feels really boring.
-When the weather is less than ordinary, it can really affect your mood.
-There’s nothing worse than waking up and seeing the sky filled with clouds and lightning.
-It doesn’t matter whether you had a whole day planned, you can say so-long to your picnic in the park and get ready to cosy up inside.
+It’s no secret, when the weather is less than ordinary, it can really affect your mood.
+Imagine planning out your entire weekend and then waking up to see the whole sky filled with clouds and lightning.
+You might as well say so-long to your picnic in the park and get ready to cosy up inside.

-The sky may be dark and gloomy, but that doesn’t mean your day has to be.
-‘Picnic in the lounge room’ may not have quite the same ring to it, but with these simple suggestions, there are plenty of fun things to do at home when the weather is bad outside.
+Even though the sky is dark and gloomy, your day doesn’t have to be.
+It’s true, ‘picnic in the kitchen’ doesn’t have quite the same ring to it, but that doesn’t mean there isn’t plenty of fun activities to do at home when it’s raining outside.

 1. Spend the day cooking

-If you’re looking to pass the time, why not create something delicious in the process?
-With winter fast approaching, we turn to comfort food that warms the soul.
-For the ultimate winter warmer, these lamb shanks and this easy gnocchi recipe are meals that the whole family can enjoy.
-For something a little cheeky to finish, take your tiramisu addiction to another level with this quirky take on the traditional dessert we all know and love.
-Pick up all the ingredients you’ll need from Coles, Woolworths, Trim’s Fresh and Aldi.
+The hours might pass by slowly, so if you’re looking to kill time, why not create something delicious in the process?
+With winter fast approaching, we’re all reaching for delicious dishes and desserts that we can whip up in the kitchen.
+Want to spend the day playing chef?
+These lamb shanks and this easy gnocchi recipe are meals that the whole family can enjoy and make for the ultimate comfort food.
+To finish, take your tiramisu addiction up a notch with this quirky take on the traditional dessert.
+You’ll be able to find all the ingredients at Coles, Trim’s Fresh or Woolworths.

-If you have little ones to occupy, there’s no better way to spend a day inside than with some fun DIY craft projects.
-Get your hands dirty with these fun projects: DIY confetti vase, how to make slime and, make your own live volcano.
-Make sure you have the arts and crafts cupboard fully stocked and head into Big W, The Reject Shop, Kmart and NewsXPress where you’ll find all the pens, paper, glue and glitter that your heart desires.
-A word of warning – make sure you put some towels down first!
+Grab your glitter and glue, it’s time to get crafty!
+With little ones to occupy, there’s no better way to spend a day inside than with some fun DIY craft projects.
+Our three picks are DIY confetti vase, how to make slime and, make your own live volcano.
+These creative (and slightly messy) projects require some supplies, so head into Smiggle, Target and Big W and stock your arts and crafts cupboard with all the necessities.
+But, a word of warning, make sure you put some towels down first!

 3. Organise your house